 Now that we’ve covered defining goals, targeting an audience, and creating value propositions, it’s time to highlight the best practices in the Facebook advertising process.

 Image quality is a big deal for Facebook roofer ads in 2023.
 Your image quality reflects the perception of your company and brand.
-Technical aspects of image quality also make a difference, such as resolution, contrast, and distortion.
+The technical aspects of image quality, such as resolution, contrast, and distortion, also make a difference.

 As a result, use only high-quality images of your staff and equipment (or recent jobs) and avoid using stock photos at all costs.
 If you must incorporate stock photography, dress the files up with a free tool like Canva, which allows you to brand and enhance existing image files.

 The fastest way to earn trust for your roofing company is to showcase customer reviews from verified sources.
 Consider adding favorable reviews from Google or Facebook to your ad copy.